asweeney86/blog/content/post/webassembly-1.md

 export PATH=$PWD:$PATH
 ```

-## Understanding our binary - WASM to WAST
+## Understanding Our binary - WASM to WAST

 Converting our binary to the `WAT` format.
 I have added some comments here, but in order to better understand this format I suggest you referrer to the official documentation here: <https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format>